ton-community/ton-docs/docs/learn/docs.md

 # Whitepapers

-This section presents the original documentation written by Dr. Nikolai Durov, which describes in full all the parts of the TON.
+This section presents the original documentation written by Dr. Nikolai Durov, which fully describes all parts of TON.

 ## Original documentation

 :::info
-Please note here and further that the code, comments and/or documentation may contain parameters, methods and definitions “gram”, “nanogram”, etc. That is a legacy of the original TON code, developed by the Telegram.
+Please note that here and later the code, comments and/or documentation may contain parameters, methods and definitions of “gram”, “nanogram”, etc, that are a legacy of the original TON code, developed by Telegram.
 Gram cryptocurrency was never issued.
 The currency of TON is Toncoin and the currency of TON testnet is Test Toncoin.
 :::

 * [TON](https://ton.org/ton.pdf)